hterminasyan/approuter-privatelink-proxy/approuter-cloud-integration/README.md

 Once the Application Router is up and running, it can be used by your integration flows to connect with the SAP backend system.

-## Use the approuter proxy in SAP Cloud Integration iFlows
+## Use the Application Router proxy in SAP Cloud Integration iFlows

 All your standard integration patterns can stay the same, you need to add a couple of additional steps to use the approuter proxy with the private link connectivity to your SAP backend system.